vba-blocks/vba-blocks/README.md

 # vba-blocks

-Coming soon: A package manager for VBA.
+A package manager and build tool for VBA.

-This repository contains the CLI, Office Add-ins, and run scripts for working with vba-blocks.

 ## Installation